“To provide a transformative educational experience that is based on deep knowledge, nurturing relationships and personal responsibility.”

 Our Value Jars

 At Willowbrook School, children and staff are rewarded for demonstrating our school values.
 If we demonstrate a value over a long period of time, or demonstrate a value in an outstanding way, we receive a Token.
-Outside Miss Yelland and Mrs Ellor’s office are our Token Jars.
+Outside Mrs Ellor’s office are our Token Jars.
 We have one for each value.

 The tokens are different colours to reflect the Family Groups.
 Blue Oak, Yellow Maple, Red Cherry and Green Chestnut.
 The White tokens are given to members of staff by the children.
 In weekly assemblies the children put their token in the jar and explain to the rest of the children why they were awarded a token.